 In commercial real estate brokerage, the sales team needs a plan.
-From that plan they can look at factors of performance and growth in both the team and with the individuals.
+From that plan, they can look at factors of performance and growth in both the team and with the individuals.
 The issue here is that they can then know when they are on track to the income targets and listing opportunities required.

 You would think that the issue was logical, however most real estate brokerage businesses don’t track performance and encourage results very well at all.
 The individual skills of the people within the team are not usually worked with and shaped.
 All salespeople are different and that fact should be remembered and built into the team strategy.

 A real estate team without a performance plan is ‘lost’ in so many different ways.
-As the property market changes, a plan can and should be adjusted; each year the real estate market will change and fluctuate with inquiry, listings, finance, and competition.
+As the property market changes, a plan can and should be adjusted; each year the real estate market will change and fluctuate with the inquiry, listings, finance, and competition.

-Look for Changes in the Right Places
+Look for Real Estate Changes in the Right Places

 When you see a change locally in property market conditions, you can alter activities in prospecting, marketing, negotiating, and listing; they are the ‘front end’ elements of our business that are largely impacted by market pressures.
 When you change the ‘front end’ responses, the resultant commissions will also change, but it takes about 3 to 6 months to really see and feel that the shift in strategy has been effective; that is the ‘lead time’ to watch.

-Results and Alternative Indicators
+Sales Team Results and Alternative Indicators

-So a high performance sales team will be producing results in many diverse but important channels of real estate business.
+So a high-performance sales team will be producing results in many diverse but important channels of real estate business.
 Those channels can and should be established, grown, and tracked.
 Here are some of the most important segments, and key performance indicators to establish in this way:

 - Property type selections – certain property types will be more active with listings and inquiries.
 That property group should be at the centre of your teams prospecting model.
 Explore the trends in your market and make sure you are tapping into the right segments.

 - Growing relationships and leads – understand who are your good clients and why that is the case.
-You can then service them to a greater degree and with more specific services and or listing feeds.
+You can then serve them to a greater degree and with more specific services and or listing feeds.
 The team can service the good clients comprehensively.

 - Database size – on a person by person basis, a database should be compared and shaped.
 The database itself should have special marketing systems integrated into it using direct mail, email, brochure despatch, and networking.
 The VIP segment of your database should be specially treated with relevance and frequency of contact.